kengz/aiva-doc/source/includes/_DEVELOPMENT.md

 ## <a name="polyglot-dev"></a>Polyglot Development

-The quickest way to get into dev is to look at the examples in `lib/<lang>/` and `scripts/`.
+The quickest way to get into dev is to look at the examples in `lib/<lang>/` and `scripts/`, which we will go over now.

-The interface is `js`, and it's pretty easy to write. the module can be written in any language if it has a Socket.io client.

 Development comes down to:

 - **module**: callable low level functions, lives in `/lib/<lang>/<module>.<lang>`.
 - **interface**: high level user interface to call the module functions, lives in `/scripts/<interface>.js`

+The module can be written in any language if it has a Socket.io client.
+The interface is in `js`, and that's pretty easy to write.

 <aside class="notice">
 It is vital to follow the <a href="#project-dir">directory structure</a> to expose them to socket.io as it calls from <code>lib/&lt;lang&gt;/*</code> but not deeper.
 You can import nested modules from there and call it with dot-path.
 More on this later.